pcaston/OpenPeerPower.github.io/source/_integrations/cloud.markdown

 cloud:
 ```

-Once activated, go to the configuration panel in Home Assistant and create an account and log in.
+Once activated, go to the configuration panel in Open Peer Power and create an account and log in.
 If you are not seeing the **Configuration** panel, make sure you have the following option enabled in your `configuration.yaml` file.

 ```yaml
 config: